 For appointments through The Office of the Provost, contact them for instructions on meeting the following requirements:

 - a completed background check through the Office of the Provost

 - a record of hire in Banner and an assigned NDid number, which will be confirmed by the Office of the Provost in an email to the appropriate Dean’s Office

-For appointments through the Office for Postdoctoral Affairs, submit the following documentation to Diana Dickson in the Office for Postdoctoral Affairs (email@example.com):
+For appointments through the Office of Postdoctoral Affairs, submit the following documentation to Diana Dickson in the Office of Postdoctoral Affairs (email@example.com):

 - Scholar’s CV/resume in English

 - Scholar’s home address (if not on CV/resume)